mohamadrasooldeveloper/mohamadrasooldeveloper/README.md

-#  Hi there, I'm MohammadRasool 👋
+#  Hi there, I'm Rasool 👋

 ---